 Wind-rated garage doors typically cost more than standard doors, but the difference is often smaller than homeowners expect.
 In most cases, the additional cost ranges from $500 to $2,000, depending on door size, style, and wind load rating.

 Installation may take slightly longer because wind-rated doors must be installed precisely according to engineering specifications.
-For homes directly on the coastline or in extreme hurricane zones, impact-rated doors are another option.
-These include impact-resistant glass designed to withstand flying debris and generally cost more, though they are not necessary for every coastal home.
+For homes directly on the coastline or in extreme hurricane zones, hurricane proof garage doors in Houston are an excellent option.
+These doors often include impact-resistant glass designed to withstand flying debris and generally cost more, though they are not necessary for every coastal home.

 Real-World Examples Along the Texas Coast